nuxt/website-v2/content/en/guides/features/deployment-targets.md

 ### SPA

 Single page applications are pages that are rendered only on the client side without the need of a server.
-To deploy a single page application set [ssr to `false`](/guides/features/rendering-modes#spa) and then use the `build` command to build your application.
+To deploy without server-side-rendering support (single page only) set [ssr to `false`](/guides/features/rendering-modes#spa) and then use the `generate` command to build your application.

 ```js{}[nuxt.config.js]
 export default {